-4.3. δ^{15} N and δ^{13} C isotopic signal
+4.3 $\delta^{15}$ N and $\delta^{13}$ C isotopic signal

-Changes in vegetation types induced differences in δ^{13} C between the olive orchard and the reference area but, as expected, no differences in δ^{13} C were detected between the erosion and deposition areas in the olive orchard given the same origin of vegetation derived organic matter, i.e. C3-plants.
-Interestingly, within the olive orchard, significant differences in δ^{15} N were detected between the erosion and deposition areas, especially for the top 20 cm of soils (Figure 9).
-This suggests the potential of using δ^{15} N as a variable for identifying degraded area in olive growing fields, as has been proposed for other

-- eroding regions in the world (e.g. Meusburger et al. 2013), which might provide an alternative when other conventional or 325 isotopic techniques are not available.
-Nevertheless, further studies exploring this potential are necessary in order to also consider the influence of the N-P fertilizer modifying the δ^{15} N in relation to the reference area (e.g. Bateman and Kelly, 2007).
-The source of N in soil is multifarious and subject to a wide range of transformations that affect δ^{-15} N signature and therefore we can only speculate on the reasons for this difference in δ^{-15} N in a relatively homogeneous area.
-Bulk soil δ^{-15} N tended to be more positive (e.g. more enriched in δ^{-15} N) as N cycling rate increases soil microbial processes (e.g. N 330 mineralization, nitrification and denitrification) resulting in products (e.g. nitrate, N2O, N2, NH3) depleted in 15N while the - substrate from which they were formed becomes slightly enriched (Robison, 2001).
-The higher δ^{-15} N signature of the soil at deposition location suggests that rates of processes involved in the N cycling are higher than in the erosion area and that it is in accordance with the higher bulk C{org} and P{avail} contents and lower SDI of the deposition site.
-The relatively lower soil δ^{-15} N signature at the reference site could be partially due to the input of litter N from the natural legumes and to the closed N - 335 cycling which characterize natural forest ecosystems.
-The trend in 15N enrichment with soil depth, as found in the reference site, is a common observation in forest and grassland sites, which has been related to different mechanisms, including 15N isotope discrimination during microbial N transformations, differential preservation of 15N-enriched soil organic matter components during N decomposition, and more recently, to the build-up of microbial 15N-enriched microbial necro mass (Huygens et al., 2008).
-However, there still remains the need for a careful calibration against an undisturbed reference site and a better understanding of the influence of different vegetation between the reference and the studied area in the change - and a better understanding of the influence of different vegetation between the reference and the studied area in the change of the δ^{15} N signal for its further use as an additional tool to determine soil degradation.
+Changes in vegetation types induced differences in $\delta^{13}$ C between the olive orchard and the reference area, but as expected, no differences in $\delta^{13}$ C were detected between the erosion and deposition areas in the olive orchard given the same origin of vegetation-derived organic matter, i.e., C3 plants.
+Interestingly, within the olive orchard, significant differences in $\delta^{15}$ N were detected between the erosion and deposition areas, especially for the top 20 cm of soils (Fig. 9).
+This suggests the potential of using $\delta^{15}$ N as a variable for identifying degraded areas in olive growing fields, as has been proposed for other eroding regions in the world (e.g., Meusburger et al., 2013).
+This might provide an alternative when other conventional or isotopic techniques are not available.
+Nevertheless, further studies exploring this potential are necessary in order to also consider the influence of the N-P fertilizer modifying the $\delta^{15}$ N in relation to the reference area (e.g., Bateman and Kelly, 2007).
+The source of N in soil is multifarious and subject to a wide range of transformations that affect the $\delta^{15}$ N signature; therefore we can only speculate on the reasons for this difference in $\delta^{15}$ N in a relatively homogeneous area.
+Bulk soil $\delta^{15}$ N tended to be more positive (e.g., more enriched in $\delta^{15}$ N) as the N cycling rate increases soil microbial processes (e.g., N mineralization, nitrification, and denitrification), resulting in products (e.g., nitrate, N2O, N2, and NH3) depleted in N, while the substrate from which they were formed becomes slightly enriched (Robison, 2001).
+The higher $\delta^{15}$ N signature of the soil at the deposition location suggests that the rates of processes involved in N cycling are higher than in the erosion area, and that it is in accordance with the higher bulk Corg and Pavail contents and lower SDI of the deposition site.
+The relatively lower soil $\delta^{15}$ N signature at the reference site could be partially due to the input of litter N from the natural legumes and to the closed N cycling, which characterize natural forest ecosystems.
+The trend in N enrichment with soil depth, as found at the reference site, is a common observation at forest and grassland sites and has been related to different mechanisms, including N isotope discrimination during microbial N transformations, differential preservation of N-enriched soil organic matter components during N decomposition, and more recently, to the build-up of N-enriched microbial necromass (Huygens et al., 2008).
+However, there still remains the need for a careful calibration to an undisturbed reference site and a better understanding of the influence of different vegetation in the reference and the studied area on the change in the $\delta^{15}N$ signal for its further use as an additional tool to determine soil degradation.

-4.4.
-Soil quality of topsoil across the catena.
-Variability between eroded and deposition areas in the orchard
+4.4 Soil quality of topsoil across the catena: variability between eroded and deposition areas in the orchard